ROH-0001/TechnicalChallenge/README.md

 **Tasks 1-3 (Standard):** All standard requirements completed with validation.

-**Task 5 (Expert):** Rewrote the existing MVC application to use Blazor WebAssembly and ASP.NET Core Web API backend using best practices.
-Converted entire service (domain) & data layers to be asynchronous.
+**Task 5 (Expert):** Rewrote the existing MVC application to use Blazor WebAssembly (front-end) and ASP.NET Core Web API (back-end) using best practices.
+Converted existing service (domain) & data layers to be asynchronous.

 **Task 6 (Platform):** Implemented a pipeline for CI (building and testing) using GitHub Actions.